siberoloji/siberoloji.github.io/content/en/docs/osint/3180-2024-10-17-monitoring-social-media-for-disease-outbreaks.md

 ---

 In an era where information spreads as rapidly as viruses, social media has emerged as a powerful tool for detecting and tracking disease outbreaks.
-This blog post explores the methods, challenges, and potential of using social media platforms to monitor public health trends and identify emerging health threats.
+This article explores the methods, challenges, and potential of using social media platforms to monitor public health trends and identify emerging health threats.